Svampp/UnityProjects/C# (Unity projects)/Lopputaistelu/README.md

-This game is the final part of the game Punahilkka.
-In this part there is a battle with the boss (wolf), the battle is also limited in time by a timer.
-The codes are contained in Assets --> Scripts
+The concluding chapter of the game Punahilkka, featuring a timed boss battle against the wolf.